 - For other important dates, please see Opening & Closing Dates.

 Move-in Day is an exciting time for all new and returning Hawks.
 You will be among hundreds of other students moving into Rockhurst's residential communities.
 Residence life staff works hard to organize the move in process by having keys and materials sorted and ready to go for each individual student.
 Please be mindful that parking in front of our halls is very limited.
 Plan to unload and then move your car so other students and their families can also unload close to the building.
 Freshmen move-in volunteers will be present to assist you and your family with your move.
 Each community has Resident Assistant (RA) staff available to direct you and assist in your transition into campus life at Rockhurst University.

 I am a new incoming student.
 When will I find out my housing assignment?

-Housing assignment letters are mailed to the student’s permanent address by the beginning of July for fall semester and in December for spring semester.
-We will also inform you via mail/email if there are any changes necessary to your assignment.
+Housing assignment letters are emailed by the beginning of July for fall semester and in December for spring semester.
+We will also inform you via email if there are any changes necessary to your assignment.
 You will receive your roommate's contact information so you can make arrangements about furniture, and other room topics as well as have the opportunity to share information about yourself before the start of the new year.